-Breast Augmentation with Breast Implants
+Breast Augmentation Topics

 For the woman who feels her breast size is too small or not properly contoured, cosmetic breast enhancement may be the answer.
 With years of experience, Dr. Sanders is well known for his excellence in aesthetic breast surgery, including breast augmentation, breast lift and breast reduction.
 For his breast augmentation patients, he is able to increase size, fullness and elevation while artistically shaping the breast into a natural, pleasing contour.
 Both saline and silicone implants are available to his patients, and since Dr. Sanders uses the “dual plane” surgery technique, there is usually minimal discomfort after surgery and a reduced recovery time afterwards.

 Breast Augmentation is a highly individualized procedure.
 You need to have realistic expectations about the procedure’s outcomes and conduct the necessary research to determine if it is right for you.
 There are several factors plastic surgeons consider before classifying patients as good candidates for a breast augmentation.

 Have Saggy or Droopy Breasts Due to Pregnancy or Breastfeeding:

 Dr. Sanders hears from many moms who simply want to look the way they did before they had kids, undoing some of the unwelcome side effects of pregnancy, childbirth, and nursing.
 In many women, this is largely achievable through breast augmentation.